AmanVatsSharma/srijankimahal-website/src/content/blog/what-to-expect-sri-janaki-mahal-dharmshala.md

 ### Respectful Behavior

 - Maintain quiet during prayer times
-- Respect the spiritual environment
+- Respect the peaceful environment
 - Follow dharmshala rules
 - Be considerate of other guests